openziti/.github/profile/README.md

 * Tunneling Applications for all operating systems
 * Numerous SDKs making it easy to add zero trust concepts directly into your application

-Ziti makes it easy to embed zero trust, programmable networking directly into your app.
-With Ziti you can have zero trust, high performance networking on any Internet connection, without VPNs!
+OpenZiti makes it easy to embed zero trust, programmable networking directly into your app.
+With OpenZiti you can have zero trust, high performance networking on any Internet connection, without VPNs!

-The Ziti Network (Ziti) is composed of the following building
+The OpenZiti Network (Ziti) is composed of the following building
-blocks: Ziti Controller, Ziti Router, Ziti Clients.
+blocks: OpenZiti Controller, OpenZiti Router, OpenZiti Clients.
 These components are used in conjunction to provide secure connectivity between two points such as a client to a server.
 This type of network is considered an overlay network because it